gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 But in C#, it’s really painful to define a method like that.
 Don’t try it.

 (Many developers think it's impossible.
-However, with lambda method and delegate type, you can do that.
+However, with [lambda expression](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions) and [`delegate` type](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/using-delegates), you can do that.
 I've tried it but don’t cover it here because you shouldn’t write code like that.)

 [/ContentBlock]
 [ContentBlock]